 UPDATE: Union County Sheriff’s Office, ASPCA Announce Charges in Florida Animal Cruelty Case

-Lake Butler, Fla.—With support from the ASPCA® (The American Society for the Prevention of Cruelty to Animals®), the Union County Sheriff’s Office (UCSO) and local prosecutors today announce 31 counts of animal cruelty charges against Mr. Robin L. Deen and Mrs. Marie H. Deen of Lake Butler, who were arrested and first appeared today.
-The charges included 14 felony counts and 17 misdemeanor counts of animal cruelty.
+Lake Butler, Fla.—With support from the ASPCA® (The American Society for the Prevention of Cruelty to Animals®), the Union County Sheriff’s Office (UCSO) and local prosecutors today announce 28 counts of animal cruelty charges against Mr. Robin L. Deen and Mrs. Marie H. Deen of Lake Butler, who were arrested and first appeared today.
+The charges included 28 counts of animal cruelty and three counts of confinement of animals with insufficient food, water or air.

 In September of last year, the ASPCA assisted the UCSO with the rescue of more than 75 animals, including dogs, cats, and small equines, in Lake Butler.
 Upon arriving on scene, investigators discovered the animals living in substandard conditions and exhibiting signs of neglect, with some living in unsanitary kennels and suffering from various medical issues.